lessandro-ugulino/k8s-nginx-ingress-wordpress/README.md

 while true; do curl http://my-website.ugulino.com -v; echo; done
 ```

-As soon as the targert, 50% of the CPU used, was reached, the pods were created.
+As soon as the CPU will be consumed more than 50%, the pods will scale up.

 ![hpa_increase](./img/hpa_increase.png)

 ![hpa_pods](./img/hpa_pods.png)

-As soon as the CPU wasn't being consumed more than 50%, the pods were removed.
+As soon as the CPU will be consumed less than 50%, the pods will scale down.

 ![hpa_decrease](./img/hpa_decrease.png)